Xorrad/meckt/README.md

-# Meckt - <span style="font-size: 16px; vertical-align: middle;">a map editor for Crusader Kings 3.</span>
+# meckt - <span style="font-size: 16px; vertical-align: middle;">a map editor for Crusader Kings 3.</span>

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![GitHub issues](https://img.shields.io/github/issues/xorrad/ck3-meckt)](https://github.com/xorrad/ck3-meckt/issues)
 [![GitHub stars](https://img.shields.io/github/stars/xorrad/ck3-meckt.svg?style=flat&label=stars)](https://github.com/xorrad/ck3-meckt)

-Meckt is a tool whose goal is making total conversion mod easier and less cumbersome.
+meckt is a tool whose goal is making total conversion mod easier and less cumbersome.
 It includes tools to generate provinces from the provinces image, to create and edit titles using a user interface and a map, to manage the history of titles.

 > **Warning:**
 > Please use this tool with caution.
 Exporting modifications will impact significantly the structure and content of your files.